Using Aggregate Functions

 Aggregate functions transform raw data into meaningful insights:

-COUNT()helps you understand data volumeSUM()andAVG()provide financial and statistical analysisMAX()andMIN()identify boundaries and outliers- Combine multiple functions for comprehensive reporting on course demand or student load
+COUNT()helps you understand data volumeSUM()andAVG()provide financial and statistical analysisMAX()andMIN()identify boundaries and outliers- Combine multiple functions for comprehensive reporting on order activity

 - Use